koding/koding/docs/docs/kd/index.md

 # {{ page.title }}

-KD is a tool to mount your VM files on your local machine.
+KD is a tool to run commands & mount your remote VM files on your local machine.
 With KD you can:

 1. Access your remote VM files and edit them using your favorite local IDE(s).
 2. Run commands on your remote VM